HubSpot/cms-media-bridge/README.md

 ## Installation
 - Make sure you're set up for [local development](https://designers.hubspot.com/tutorials/getting-started) with the [HubSpot CMS CLI](https://designers.hubspot.com/docs/developer-reference/local-development-cms-cli).
 - Clone this repo and install dependencies by running `yarn install`
-- To upload the modules to your HubSpot account, run `yarn upload-macros && yarn upload`.
+- To upload the modules to your HubSpot account, run `yarn upload`.
 The assets will be placed inside a `media-bridge/` folder in the Design Manager.